akulavarunkumar/awslamdba/Readme.md

 2) Create lambda_function.py with required logic and copy over this file into site-packages folder of the env

-3) Zip all the files present inside the site-packages as below\n package.zip\n
+3) Zip all the files present inside the site-packages as below

+    package.zip

       |

       |- pandas module folder

       |- boto3 module folder

       |- some other folders

       |- lambda_function.py

       |- some other files

 4) Create lambda function with required permissions

-5) Once can upload the zip file directly in lambda and zip file size should must be < 250MB or
+5) Once can upload the zip file directly in lambda and zip file size should must be < 250MB

+      or

    Once can upload the zip file in S3 and give the path in lambda